talhabuyukkose/CollectionSolutionsDocument/README.md

 <h2 align="center"> CollectionApp.WorkerIvn</h2>

-      The customers that need to be called by IVN are listed here.
+&nbsp; The customers that need to be called by IVN are listed here.

 >## Packages
 The list of packages which is used: